Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * axes being parallel to each other (PG4)
 * rotation about a single axis (PK1)

 PK1... are Paden-Kahan subproblems, PG1... are Pardos-Gotor ones.
+Paden only defined subproblems for rotary axes, Pardos-Gotor added similar ones for linear axes and one additional for rotary ones.

 The PK subproblems 1 to 5 are explained in Wikipedia of the link mentioned below.
 There are tries to define subproblems without common points, like a generalized PK2.
 This will be implemented also, but will probably need more processing power (i. e. less performance).